 There are many different types of this bacteria and different stains are beneficial in different ways.

 Lactobacillus rhamnosus is important in helping fight traveler’s diarrhea (1).

 Lactobacillus Plantarum can improve the immune system barrier against invading disease-causing bacteria (1).

 Lactobacillus Salivarius can prevent the growth of H pylori (the bacteria that causes peptic ulcers) (1).

 Bifidobacteria is another group of bacteria in our gut that fits into the probiotic category.

 Bifidobacteria Bifidum can relieve symptoms of IBS and when combined with lactobacillus acidophilus, may prevent eczema in newborn babies (1).

 Bifidobacteria infantis can relieve stomach pain caused by gas and bloating (1).

-Streptococcus thermophilus produce the enzyme that our bodies need to digest lactose (a sugar in milk and dairy products).
-Many people do not produce the enzyme lactase to a sufficient amount, which is why they get negative gastrointestinal effects after eating dairy.
+Streptococcus Thermophilus produces the enzyme that our bodies need to digest lactose (a sugar in milk and dairy products).
+Many people do not produce the enzyme lactase in a sufficient amount, which is why they get negative gastrointestinal effects after eating dairy.
 Consuming foods that contain this strain can reduce these negative effects (1).

 Other benefits of probiotics: